gaynetdinov/website/content/guides/plug-phoenix.md

 Absinthe.Plug will pass any values found inside `conn.private[:absinthe][:context]` on to `Absinthe.run` as the context.
-This is how you should handle logic that uses headers and so on.
+This is how you should handle logic that uses headers -- most notably, Authentication.

 For more information, see the [Context guide](context/).

 ## General Usage